 Sydney, Melbourne and Adelaide Airports have installed fixed electrical ground power units.

 Canberra has installed a tri-generation power plant and Adelaide and Alice Springs are employing solar tracking arrays.
+CONCLUSION

 In conclusion, I’d like to acknowledge the contribution of all of you here today.